boonebgorges/invite-anyone/readme.txt

 * Improved responsive design on Sent Invites and Send Invites screens
 * Fixed PHP notices related to PHP4 constructors
 * Removed Facebook from the Cloudsponge integration.
 See http://www.cloudsponge.com/blog/stories/2015/05/13/goodbye-facebook.html for more details.
+* Fixed bug that caused multisite limited-domain checks to be case-sensitive

 = 1.3.7 =
 * Fixed incorrect function name in widget localization